jrdnmyr/energy/README.md

 # energy

-Repo dedicated to all energy-related work that I have built!

 1. Coal or Nuclear - Differentiating Between Thermal Powerplants

    This project serves to build a model that can predict whether you're looking at a coal or nuclear powerplant.
 To the untrained eye,        they are tough to tell apart.